-Table 97: 2025/26 MTEF Municipal Conditional Grant Allocations
+Table 92: 2025/26 MTEF Municipal Conditional Grant Allocations

-CHAPTER 4: LONG-TERM FINANCIAL PLAN
+4. CHAPTER 4: LONG-TERM FINANCIAL PLAN

-The purpose of this chapter is to outline a comprehensive multi-year financial plan that will ensure long-term financial sustainability for Drakenstein Municipality.
-The Financial Plan is essential to ensure that the Municipality continues to implement its mandate effectively without eroding its capital base and to move towards self-sufficiency in meeting the growing demands of service delivery.
+This chapter outlines a comprehensive multi-year financial plan that will ensure long-term financial sustainability for Drakenstein Municipality.
+The Financial Plan is essential to ensuring that the Municipality continues to implement its mandate effectively without eroding its capital base and moves towards self-sufficiency in meeting the growing demands of service delivery.

-This plan will also focus on the expansion of Drakenstein's revenue sources in relation to its costs to ensure that the Municipality stays a financially viable and sustainable going concern.
-Drakenstein must utilise available financial resources in an effective, efficient and economical way to ensure that outputs have the desired outcomes as set out in Chapter 5 of the IDP.
+This plan will also focus on expanding Drakenstein's revenue sources in relation to its costs to ensure that the Municipality stays a financially viable and sustainable going concern.
+Drakenstein must utilise available financial resources effectively, efficiently, and economically to ensure that outputs have the desired outcomes as set out in Chapter 5 of the IDP.
 The financial strategies detailed in this plan must contribute to the achievement of these objectives.